turingschool/mod-0-curriculum/shared/pairing_3.md

 - What is one step you could take to prepare for your next pairing session?
 - What progress have you made on the areas of growth you identified in your previous paired session?

-There is nothing to submit anything after completing this exercise, but take note of your progress and any areas in which you would like to continue growing.
+There is nothing to submit after completing this exercise, but take note of your progress and any areas in which you would like to continue growing.

 <br><br><br><br><br>